Immunotherapy Drugs for Myasthenia Gravis

 Certain immunosuppressants are known to work better in some types of people with myasthenia gravis than others.
 For example:1

-• Azathioprine may be used in pregnant women with MG if her acetylcholinesterase inhibitor and a steroid do not fully control muscle weakness
+• Azathioprine may be used in pregnant people with MG if acetylcholinesterase inhibitors and steroids do not fully control muscle weakness

 • Older adults, especially those with kidney issues, may be given azathioprine or mycophenolate mofetil, instead of steroids